 Taking the time to budget a vacation will eliminate that awkward spending guilt that pops up when you know you burned through your savings in Miami with your girls.
 Don’t worry!
 I’m here with tips to help you plan a budget-friendly getaway.

 Repeat after me: “I will not purchase a flight I cannot afford!”

 You and your girlfriends have to decide: will you travel domestically or internationally?
-Both can become expensive, but with the following travel hacks, you’ll be able to find something decent.
+Both can get expensive but with the following travel hacks, you’ll be able to find something decent.

-- If you’re traveling domestically, consider low-budget airlines like Southwest, Spirit, or Wow air.
+- If you’re traveling domestically, consider low-budget airlines like Southwest, Spirit or WOW air.
 I often take Southwest when I’m traveling from Florida to my hometown of Washington, D.C.
-It’s a short flight and Southwest gives cheap deals and two free checked bags.
+It’s a short flight and Southwest offers cheap deals and two free checked bags.

 - If you’re traveling internationally, make sure travel planning takes place 3-5 months before your actual trip!
 Don’t try to book a flight from Los Angeles to Paris for June during June.
 Prices will be outrageously expensive.

 - Understand that there are peak times for travel.
 Tickets tend to be a bit higher in June, July and August because it’s summer and lots of people are traveling.
 If you and your girls want to plan a budget-friendly trip, consider booking it during months such as September, February, March or April.

 - Sign up for alerts from cheap flight aggregators such as Airfarewatchdog.
 Each day, I get emails from sites like this that alert me about cheap outgoing flights from my city.
 Score!

 - Use a site like Skyscanner where you can quickly search domestic and international flights.
 You’ll see options from all airlines so you can compare prices.